tracympham/tracympham/README.md

 ### a bit about me:
 - 🍓 my name is tracy!
-- 🎧 undergrad at UW
+- 🎧 undergrad at uw
 - 🍡 majoring in computer science
 - 🍧 learning c++, java, & python
 - 🍵 stay hydrated <br/>